 Disclosure: I visited several of the sites in the post for free for review purposes.
 All opinions are my own.

 In the late 1800s, the central Ottawa neighbourhood of Sandy Hill was home to VIPs seeking a peaceful enclave somewhat removed from the raucous rabble.
-You can still see traces of that posh heritage on certain streets lined with lovingly maintained Victorian mansions.
+You can still see traces of that posh heritage on certain streets lined with lovingly maintained Victorian and Edwardian mansions.

 All of this diversity makes Sandy Hill a rewarding place to explore, especially on foot.
 Start at the airy Ottawa Art Gallery (50 Mackenzie King Bridge), which focuses on artists with an Ottawa connection.
 The tiny gallery shop is filled with unique items; head to the light-drenched Jackson Café for small plates or a glass of wine.
 Admission is free, the gallery is fully accessible, and there’s even free childcare at certain times.